Grande Rock

 Grande Rock is the third album released by the Swedish rock band The Hellacopters.
 Due to the departure of original guitarist Dregen, pianist Anders Lindström stepped in to record guitars under the pseudonym Boba Lee Fett.
 The record was released both on CD and on vinyl, the vinyl version was available in seven different colors depending on which country it was sold in.
 The Japanese release also contains the bonus tracks "Only Got The Shakes" and "Keepin' On".
 The Shock CD version contains "Makes It Alright", "Heart of the Matter" and "Holiday Cramp" as bonus tracks as well as two music videos on an additional CD-ROM.

+On 16 February 2024, the album was re-released in a re-mixed form and the original album was given a remastering treatment.
+The new re-mix contains some newly recorded guitar tracks by Dregen who didn’t appear on the original album.